 Work Not Requiring a Permit

-- One-story detached accessory structures used as tool and storage sheds, playhouse and similar uses, provided the floor area does not exceed 200 square feet and they are accessory to a single-family or two-family dwelling
+- One-story detached accessory structures such as tool and storage sheds, playhouse and similar uses, provided the floor area does not exceed 200 square feet and they are accessory to a single-family or two-family dwelling

 - Prefabricated swimming pools accessory to a single-family or two-family dwelling that are less than 24” deep, do not exceed 5,000 gallons and are installed entirely above grade